Code: ZTMBDAY2026 | Ends in 👇

 C and C++

-C is commonly used for developing system software, operating systems, and embedded software, while C++ is often used for developing large, complex software systems, such as games, graphical applications, and real-time simulations.
+C is commonly used for developing software, operating systems, and embedded software, while C++ is often used for developing large, complex software systems, such as games, graphical applications, and real-time simulations.

 Both languages are popular choices for performance-critical applications and are widely used in the tech industry.